rfviolato/fluid-search-field/README.md

 ## Motivation

 I wanted to try out spring animations for the first time, so chose to build a search field with auto-suggestions and use [framer-motion](https://www.framer.com/motion/) to manage the micro-interactions animations.

+## Notes
+Due to some Firefox rendering engine differences, you can have the best experience using Chrome or Safari.